RaiyanSohel-byte/assignment-six/README.md

    Example: const [one,two,three] = ["Alim","Jalim","Dalim"];

 5. Explain template literals in ES6.
 How are they different from string concatenation?
    Ans: Template literals are strings within back ticks(``).
 We can use variables in a string dynamically.
-We can also use multi line strings using template literals.

-We don't need to use extra + sign to concatenate strings.
+We can also use multi line strings using template literals.We don't need to use extra + sign to concatenate strings.
 We can use ${variable} like this also we don't need to use extra \n to go to new line.
 It makes codes more organized and readable.